ecordes-vt/VOA-migration-guide/README.md

 Once you have your template there are a few things you will need for each job.

-- `tdoId` Use the id provided in the response of createTDOWithAsset .
+- `tdoId` Use when reprocessing a file that is already in the Veritone system.

-- `sourceUrl` Use the signedUri provided in the response of createTDOWithAsset or a custom url.
+- `sourceUrl` Use a signedUrl to your file when creating a new job.

 - `engineId` Provide the id of your desired cognition engine.
 Example uses an English transcription engine.